Changes to inheritance tax - frequently asked questions

 Less: RNRB (2) | Unavailable |

-Note: RNRB is tapered by £1 for every £2 when the is over £2 million before IHT reliefs are considered.
+Note: RNRB is tapered by £1 for every £2 when the value of the estate is over £2 million before IHT reliefs are considered.
 This happens on the second death in this example, and the full RNRBs (including the transferred RNRB from the first death) has been tapered away.

 However, the position will be different if Mr and Mrs S. decide to farm in partnership with the farm jointly owned between the two of them.
 If they also update their wills and leave their respective half share of the farm directly to their children, the position will be as follows: